aubreypwd/wordpress-themereview-vvv/readme.md

 # How to install this VarryingVagrantVagrant

-Clone this repo into your `www/` folder and re-provision your VVV using `vagrant provision`.
+Clone this repo, or [download it](https://github.com/aubreypwd/wordpress-themereview-vvv/releases), into your `www/` folder and re-provision your VVV using `vagrant provision`

 # What will happen?